kolserdav/sfu-react/README.md

 ---

-Sample setup SSL certificates from Let's Encrypt for client and for server together with `nginx` [SSL.md](./SSL.md)
+Sample setup SSL certificates from Let's Encrypt for client and for server together with `nginx` see [docs/SSL.md](./docs.SSL.md)

 ---